-Due to the vast amount of Apps available we have chosen to divide the apps into the following categories.
+Due to the vast amount of models and tools available we have chosen to divide them into the following categories.

 Note: This list is not a recommendation or endorsement of any of these applications or technologies.
 This list is not all inclusive.
 Application or technology use and preference is very user specific.

 BlueSky Framework is a model management system that facilitates the use of predictive models to simulate the cumulative impacts of smoke on air quality from forest, agricultural, and range fires.

 CONSUME Newest Version of Consume Found in the Fuel and Fire Tools (FFT).
 FFT integrates FCCS with Consume and FEPS into a single user interface, and offers direct linkages to the Pile Calculator and Digital Photo Series.
 The older stand-alone version of FEPS (v1.1) is still available for download but will not be updated and is no longer compatible with recent versions of Windows (7 and higher).

 (Fire Emission Production Simulator)The latest version of the Fire Emissions Production Simulator (FEPS) is housed within the Fuel and Fire Tools (FFT).
 FFT integrates FCCS with Consume and FEPS into a single user interface, and offers direct linkages to the Pile Calculator and Digital Photo Series.
 The older stand-alone version of FEPS (v1.1) is still available for download but will not be updated and is no longer compatible with recent versions of Windows (7 and higher).

 HYSPLIT links to current NOAA weather forecasts to project plume dispersion and downwind concentrations from fires or a variety of other sources, within the next 48 hours.
 The model can be downloaded to a PC or run interactively on the Air Resources Laboratory’s READY website.